Skip to content

 What Is a Student Planner?

-A student planner is one of the most common tools used in schools.
-It is also one of the most misunderstood.
-At its best, a student planner helps students organise their work, build routines, and take responsibility for their learning.
-At its worst, it becomes a book that is issued, signed, and quietly ignored.
+Often referred to as school planners or homework diaries, they are also one of the most misunderstood tools in schools.
+At their best, they help students organise their work, build routines and take responsibility for their learning.
+At their worst, they become books that are issued, signed and quietly ignored.
 Understanding what a student planner is, and what it is not, is the first step to using it effectively.

 What a student planner is